-If we need to use the same piece of data repeatedly, it is wasteful to make an Ajax request each time.
+If we need to use the same piece of data repeatedly, then it is wasteful to make an Ajax request each time.
 To prevent this, we can cache the returned data in a variable.
 When we need to use some data, we can check to see if the data is already in the cache.
-If so, we act on this data.
-If not, we need to make an Ajax request, and in its .done() handler, we store the data in the cache and act on the returned data.
+If so, then we act on this data.
+If not, then we need to make an Ajax request, and in its .done() handler we store the data in the cache and act on the returned data.

 This is a lot of steps.
-If we exploit the properties of promises, it can be quite simple:
+If we exploit the properties of promises, though, then it can be quite simple, as shown in the following code snippet: